 2. United Kingdom

 Biotechnology consists of vast fields.
 The most in-demand careers in Biotechnology include Medical Sciences, Clinical Engineering, Biomedical Engineering, Microbiology, Medical Engineering, Process Development Science, and Clinical Research.

 For pursuing a career in Biotechnology, the minimum eligibility is that the candidate should have passed class 12 with Maths, Biology, and Chemistry from a recognized board.

 The courses for pursuing a career in Biotechnology engineering include:

-- Diploma course in Biotechnology – 3 years
+Diploma course in Biotechnology – 6 months to 2 years

-Candidates who want to pursue a career in Biotechnology are required to qualify entrance examinations conducted on State, University and National levels.
+Candidates who want to pursue a career in Biotechnology are required to qualify for entrance examinations conducted at state, university and national levels.

 Build a plan with Leverage Edu‘s Leverage Live classes and our top trainers and strengthen your English score as well as your application so that you can secure your spot in your dream college.

 Reach out to Leverage Edu on 1800572000 and schedule a free session today.